noe2019/Telecom-Churn-Analysis-And-Prediction/README.md

 ### Step 1: Data Extraction and Loading

-- Data was extracted from the telecom company's database and loaded into SQL Server for data integrity and management.
-- **Data Exploration**: Initial exploration was conducted to understand the distribution of key features and identify any missing values.
+Data was extracted from the telecom company's database and loaded into SQL Server to ensure data integrity and effective management.
+Initial exploration was conducted to understand the distribution of key features and identify any missing values.

 ### Step 2: Data Transformation

-- **Data Cleaning**: Missing values were handled, and categorical variables were encoded.
+- **Data Cleaning**: Missing values were addressed, and categorical variables were encoded.
-- **Feature Engineering**: New features like `Churn Status`, `Monthly Charge Range`, and `Age Group` were created for better analysis and prediction.
+- **Feature Engineering**: New features like `Churn Status`, `Monthly Charge Range`, and `Age Group` were created for enhanced analysis and prediction.

 ### Step 3: Data Modeling and Prediction

-- **Random Forest Model**: A Random Forest Classifier was used to predict customer churn based on the engineered features.
+- **Random Forest Model**: A Random Forest Classifier was employed to predict customer churn based on the engineered features.
-- **Model Evaluation**: The model was evaluated using metrics such as confusion matrix and classification report to ensure its accuracy and reliability.
+- **Model Evaluation**: The model was evaluated using metrics such as confusion matrix and classification report to ensure accuracy and reliability.

 ## SQL Queries